 The Andy Vargas Foundation

-The Andy Vargas Foundation was built on the premise that schools need music, students need music but no one can afford music anymore.
+The Andy Vargas Foundation was built on the premise that schools and our youth need music education.
 The idea came about while Andy was working with a Children’s Cancer organization.
 Seeing how music heals souls and can be a major positive influence in children and young adults, Andy has been working with youth and brands most of his career so it made sense to establish a platform that would give a voice to music education and experience.

 His father, Javier Vargas fueled Andy’s love and passion of music.
 At age seven Andy started performing with his father’s mariachi band Mariachi California De Javier Vargas.
 Having his Father as a role model and mentor he immediately transitioned into high gear.
 Andy’s Mother introduced fifteen-year-old Andy to record producer’s Terry Melcher and Bruce Johnston who is a member of the renowned Beach Boys Band.
 Terry and Bruce soon presented the young vocalist with a management and production agreement.
 Both Terry and Bruce quickly expanded on Andy’s ability.
 His dedication to his music career earned him a recording contract with RCA / BMG.
 The contract was negotiated and finalized by record executive Ron Fair.